All NSCC faculty, staff and students must copy and reuse material within the parameters of the Canadian Copyright Act.

 Copyright Act, Section 41.0

-Sharing links to content on the web as an alternative to copying and sharing the information is a recommended practice for sharing content as long as the content on the website is:
+Sharing links to content on the web (as an alternative to copying) is a recommended practice as long as the content on the website is:

 Want to copy or print from web-based sources?

 What You Can and Cannot Do with Copyright-Protected Works.
 An overview of the educational use of copyright-protected works in Canada, created by Canadian Colleges and Institutes Canada (CICAN).

 Colleges and Institutes Canada.
 (2014).
 What you can and cannot do with copyright-protected works [video].
 Ottawa, ON: Colleges and Institutes Canada.

 An introduction to copyright in Canada from the Canadian Intellectual Property Office.

 Government of Canada.
 (2016).
 What is copyright?
 (Canada) [video].
 Retrieved from https://www.ic.gc.ca/eic/site/cipointernet-internetopic.nsf/eng/wr03719.html